graple-guillos/fem-qrcode-component/qrcode component/project/README.md

 ## Overview

 **Note  : I am Brazillian and a beginner english student, so my writing is not perfect yet.
-Please, take easy on me.
+Please, go easy on me.
 I will write this document in Portuguese too, for the brazillian folks.

 [ English ] In this challenge i learn how to use Sass for generating my css styles and how Frontend Mentor and Github works.